etoroxlabs/etoroxlabs.github.io/index.md

 ---

 <h1>Senior Software Developer</h1>
-**Apply before 31st of December 2020**.
+**Apply before 30th of September 2020**.
 We accept applications and interview on a rolling basis.
 <br>
 <br>
 ## Life at eToroX Labs